zwq2/MTE_causal/README.md

 ## Important code:
 For matlab: Lorenz_test.m.
 Just run it with supplementary materials (matlab)

 For python: Inte_CTE.py.
-You need data; for example, you can download the Lorenz data or any other interesting dataset.
+You need data, for example, you can download the Lorenz data or any other interesting dataset.

 ## Supplementary materials：